 Spending Lots of Time on Their “Flaws”

-Body dysmorphic disorder is quite time-consuming both mentally and physically.
+Body dysmorphic disorder is quite time-consuming, both mentally and physically.
 A person may spend a great deal of mental energy obsessing over their perceived flaws, ways to correct the flaws, and ways to avoid having others notice them.
+They may also spend hours staring into a mirror checking their bodies, evaluating, and scrutinizing themselves.
+They may go to dermatologists, dentists, and even surgeons to correct the imperfections that they are unable to tolerate.

 Symptoms of Body Dysmorphia

 Due to the significant level of distress that one experiences due to body dysmorphic disorder, they may go to great lengths to either change or improve their appearance.
-Some individuals have some insight into their problematic behaviors while others do not have much at all.
+Some people have some insight into their problematic behaviors while others do not have much at all.

 The symptoms of body dysmorphia may include: